 Doctors may prescribe one of these or a combination, depending on the severity and presentation of diabetes.
 Combination therapy is more expensive and has a higher risk of side effects but often has a more controlling impact on glucose.

 People with type 2 diabetes do not often need to take additional insulin.
 As insulin sensitivity, as opposed to insulin production, is the main issue for people with type 2, medication focusses on reducing blood sugar and improving absorption.

 A 2016 study found that certain interventions can help put type 2 diabetes into remission, including:

 - glucose-controlling drugs

-Four months after the intervention, 40 percent of the subjects were able to stop taking their medications, staying in partial or complete remission.
+Four months after the intervention, 40 percent of the subjects were able to stop taking their medications and remained in partial or complete remission.

 Exercise and weight loss

-A good diet and regular exercise are the first steps to managing conditions, such as type 2 diabetes.
-In fact, weight loss is the cornerstone of treatment for people with type 2 diabetes.
+A healthful diet and regular exercise are the first steps to managing type 2 diabetes.
+Weight loss is the cornerstone of treatment for people with this condition.

-Research has shown that physical activity combined with modest weight loss can reduce the risk for type 2 diabetes by up to 58 percent.
+A study from 2010 has shown that increased physical activity and modest weight loss can reduce the risk for type 2 diabetes by up to 58 percent.